Chief Ministers and Governor List 2025 – Roles & GK Insights

 Chief Ministers and Governor: Overview

-• Article 164 states that the Chief Minister is appointed by the Governor.
+• Article 164 states that the Governor appoints the Chief Minister.

 • As per Article 167, the Chief Minister acts as a link between the Governor and the state council of ministers.

-• The Indian Constitution does not specify any educational qualifications for appointing a Chief Minister, but the Governor cannot appoint just anyone to the position.
+• The Indian Constitution does not specify educational qualifications for appointing a Chief Minister, but the Governor cannot appoint just anyone.

 • This article provides a complete list of Chief Ministers and Governors across all Indian states and Union Territories.